viamrobotics/docs/content/en/docs/getting-started/install.md

 ```bash
 # ExecStartPre=-/usr/local/bin/viam-server --aix-update
 ```
-##### Automatic
-Running with `--aix-auto-update` will cause the image to update AND then continue to run normally.
-Useful when run as a subprocess of some other service.

 ##### Fallback (Redownload)
 Lastly, if all else fails, or you ever encounter any issues, you can simply just replace the file (usually `/usr/local/bin/viam-server`) with a newly downloaded copy.
 No need to reinstall the system service typically (unless the new version includes an update to the service file), but no harm in doing so either.